t1st3/muxml/readme.md

 </a>
 ```

-then, `muxml()` return a transform stream that accepts XML strings and emits XML elements as strings
+then, `muxml()` returns a transform stream that accepts XML strings and emits XML elements as strings

 ```js
 const muxml = require('muxml');